taich001/DNSzonefileManager/README.md

 # DNSzonefileManager
-Phyton library that provides methods for DNS zonefiles
+A Phyton library that provides methods for DNS zonefiles